Hill & Range: Background

-Hill & Range gradually expanded to become the largest independent music publishing company, with worldwide interests.
-The company employed many of the top pop songwriters of the day, including Doc Pomus, Mort Shuman, and Phil Spector, as well as Leiber and Stoller.
-In 1964, it bought Progressive Music, the publishing company operated by Atlantic Records.
 In 1973, Julian Aberbach suffered an incapacitating heart attack, and in 1975 his brother Jean sold much of the business to Chappell Music, then a subsidiary of the PolyGram organization, although it retained control of the companies connected to Presley.
 It changed its name to Aberbach Enterprises, Limited on May 24, 1976.
 Chappell Music was in turn acquired in 1984 by Bienstock.
 Bienstock had earlier acquired Hill & Range's British subsidiary which he renamed Carlin Music.
 Chappell was acquired by Warner Music Group in 1987.